GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/php/index.md

 #### Get Authorization URL

-The `get_authorization_url` method returns the OpenID Connect Provider authentication URL to which the client application must redirect the user to authorize the release of personal data.
-The response URL includes state value, which can be used to obtain tokens required for authentication.
-This state value used to maintain state between the request and the callback.
+The `get_authorization_url` method returns the OpenID Connect Provider (OP) Authentication URL to which the client application must redirect the user to authorize the release of personal data.
+The Response URL includes state value, which can be used to obtain tokens required for authentication.
+This state value is used to maintain state between the request and the callback.

 **Parameters:**

 - oxd_id: oxd ID from client registration
 - scope: (Optional) A scope is an indication by the client that it wants to access some resource.
-- acr_values: (Optional) Required for extended authentication.
-Custom authentication script from Gluu server.
+- acr_values: (Optional) Custom authentication script from the Gluu server.
+Required for extended authentication.
-- prompt: (Optional) Values that specifies whether the Authorization Server prompts the End-User for reauthentication and consent
+- prompt: (Optional) Values that specifies whether the Authorization Server prompts the end user for reauthentication and consent
 - custom_params: (Optional) custom parameters
 - protection_access_token: Generated from get_client_token method (Optional, required if oxd-https-extension is used)
-- oxd_host_port: (Optional) 'oxd port number' for oxd-server type (Required if oxd-server is used)
+- oxd_host_port: (Optional) oxd port number for oxd-server type (Required if oxd-server is used)
-- config: (Optional) 'oxd-https-extension config' for oxd-https-extension type.
+- config: (Optional) oxd-https-extension configuration for oxd-https-extension type.
 It is an array returned by "oxdlibrary/oxdHttpConfig.php" file (Required if oxd-https-extension is used)

 **Request:**